 We drove to McDonough, Georgia to stay in a hotel overnight, so that Bonnie ran the 5K on Saturday evening, then we spared ourselves two long nighttime drives from our home in Tucker.
 We stayed at the Tru hotel by Hilton, in a modern building near Interstate 75, about 7 miles from the racetrack.
 Bonnie had a good race, finishing under the lights at the racetrack.
 I watched from the stands, and got a good sense of the huge size of the racetrack.
 The runners looked like ants as they entered the from the west, although watching carefully, I could see Bonnie when she entered and in the first part of her lap until she went onto the backstretch.
 Fortunately I could estimate when Bonnie would reach the halfway point, and her finish time, so I was able to watch her finish even though she was very far away.

-south (middle), and southwest (bottom)
+Dramatic photos shortly after sundown, facing southeast (above), south (middle), and southwest (bottom) |

 I had a restful night of sleep, woke up around 4:30 am, and prepared a breakfast of oatmeal that I had brought with me.
 The hotel had a microwave oven in the lobby, so I went downstairs to heat up my breakfast, and was delighted to see that they already had a continental breakfast arranged at 5 am!
 So I added coffee and juice to my morning meal.

-Rebecca Ludwig (kneeling) and Robin Mitchell (standing).
+Foggy pre-dawn photo with fellow Tucker runners Rebecca Ludwig (kneeling) and Robin Mitchell (standing).
+They both ran the half-marathon. |

 We only needed about 15 minutes to get to the racetrack and to park.
 In another 10 - 15 minutes, I had check-in through health screening, picked up the race bib, and emptied the bladder.
 15 minutes before my 7:20 am starting time, I checked in at the first staging area, then in 5 minutes moved up to a second area where I found a yellow circle 6-feet away from others.
 In that zone, Nick Varvel, a young professor in the Emory School of Medicine, said hello!
 We both use the Blomeyer gym at Emory, but since the gym has been closed for nearly a full year, I haven't seen him since, except in a seminar on Zoom in summer 2020, introducing members of the Biological Discovery through Chemical Innovation initiative at Emory.
 It was nice to catch up with Nick for a few minutes.
 Then it was our turn to line up!
 I strategically took a place near the back of the pack, so that I could start very conservatively.
 The master of ceremonies, Ronell, set a great mood for our start in the morning mist.
 My attitude was positive, but calm.
 As the last minute ticked down, then with 30 seconds to go, we were allowed to remove our masks, which I tucked away in an empty pocket on a running belt.
 Then the airhorn sounded and we were on our way!

 I was one of the last people out of the starting area.
+But that was OK, for a conservative start! |

-I hadn't gone more than 100 yards when I heard the sounds of runners coming up behind me!
-It turns out that it was the Kyle Pease Foundation wheelchair racers in teams of five: the racer in the wheelchair, and four other team members taking turns pushing along the route.
+Kyle Pease Foundation wheelchair racers in teams of five: the racer in the wheelchair, and four other team members taking turns pushing along the route.
 I managed to stay out of the way, and after a few miles, had separated from the bunch.
 I was committed to a 4:30 run / 0:30 walk interval.
 In the first walk break, my watch showed that I had run a 7 min / mile pace!
 Surely there was a glitch with the Garmin signal, and indeed when I checked my result after the race, it looks like I ran at least a quarter-mile across an airport runway to get to the start!
 So my watch consistently signalled about 2/10 of a mile before each mile marker on the course.
 That wasn't a problem, as the course was well-marked, so I was nearly 11 minutes into my run when I passed the mile 1 mark.
 Perfect!

 The first loop was a couple of out-and-back sections, the first one heading toward the speedway very flat, the second one away from the speedway a little hilly, but nothing difficult.
 It was great seeing the other runners on the out-and-back sections, including my Dean, Michael Elliott, and Tommy Daniels, both of whom started ahead of me, and one of the older runners, John Wallace who started shortly after me.
 In mile 4, we were alerted to keep to the right as an "Olympic runner!" was coming back at a rapid clip, on his second loop.
 There was a water station at mile 4 which I skipped, since I was carrying my own water bottle of Nuun, but said hello to Kristi Swartz as I passed.